saahil-karnik/thebotmovie/README.md

 }

-## Metrics
+## Explainging Code file.
-The system evaluates the performance of movie recommendations using the following metrics:

-Context Precision: Measures the accuracy of the retrieved context.

-Context Recall: Measures the ability to retrieve all relevant contexts.

--Context Relevance: Assesses the relevance of the retrieved context to the query.
--Context Entity Recall: Determines the ability to recall relevant entities within the context.
--Noise Robustness: Tests the system's ability to handle noisy or irrelevant inputs.
--Faithfulness: Measures the accuracy and reliability of the generated answers.
--Answer Relevance: Evaluates the relevance of the generated answers to the query.
--Information Integration: Assesses the ability to integrate and present information cohesively.
--Counterfactual Robustness: Tests the robustness of the system against counterfactual or contradictory queries.
--Negative Rejection: Measures the system's ability to reject and handle negative or inappropriate queries.
--Latency: Measures the response time from receiving a query to delivering an answer.

-## Improvement Tips
--Enhance Data Quality: Ensure that the movie data in movie_data.json is accurate and comprehensive.
--Improve Entity Extraction: Fine-tune the Named Entity Recognition (NER) model to better identify entities within the movie data.
--Optimize Retrieval Algorithms: Experiment with different retrieval algorithms or embeddings to improve precision and recall.
--Increase Model Performance: Use more advanced language models and fine-tune them on a specific movie dataset.
+Here’s a brief explanation of each of the code files you provided:

+### app.py:
+This file is likely the main application script for deploying the movie recommendation system.
+It probably contains the code to start the server, handle HTTP requests, and interact with the recommendation model to serve movie suggestions and information to users.
+It could be using a web framework like Flask or FastAPI to handle these interactions.

+### finetune.py:
+This script is responsible for fine-tuning the recommendation model.
+Fine-tuning involves further training a pre-existing model on additional data or tweaking it to improve its accuracy.
+This script likely loads the base model, prepares additional data, and adjusts the model's parameters to better fit the new data or target audience.

+### main.py:
+The main.py file appears to be the entry point for training the recommendation model from scratch or from a pre-trained state.
+It likely includes data loading, preprocessing, model definition, and the training loop.
+This script might be where the core machine learning or deep learning algorithm is implemented.

+### metrics.py:
+The metrics.py script is used for evaluating the performance of the recommendation model.
+It likely calculates various metrics such as accuracy, precision, recall, or others relevant to recommendation systems.
+The script might compare the model’s predictions against a validation or test dataset to assess how well the model is performing.

+### movie_data.json:
+This JSON file contains the dataset of movies, including details like titles, genres, plots, release dates, ratings, and cast members.
+This dataset is utilized by the model for making recommendations and is also displayed to users as part of the application’s information retrieval feature.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the MIT License.

 # youtube link.
 [https://youtu.be/nvjtSLknYCs](https://www.youtube.com/watch?v=53bpGNaD5mk)